All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Who Uses TB-500?

-TB-500 is used by a wide range of people, though it is important to note that it is not an FDA-approved medication.
+TB-500 is used by many people, though it isn't an FDA-approved medication.
 Common user profiles include:

 • Athletes recovering from injuries: Muscle strains, tendon injuries, ligament sprains